-Passengers travelled 9.4 billion miles by rail in the third quarter of 2013/14 (October to December 2013), an increase of 3 per cent when compared to the same quarter in 2012/13.
+Passengers travelled 9.8 billion miles by rail in the second quarter of 2014 to 2015 (July to September 2014), an increase of 4.4% when compared to the same quarter in 2013 to 2014.
 These figures are for franchised operators only, so exclude travel with non-franchised operators, such as Grand Central, Heathrow Express and Hull Trains.

 Over the last ten years, other than a slight dip in 2009 during the recession, passenger rail usage has increased significantly, continuing the upward trend that has been seen since the mid-1990s.

 |Quarter||Quarterly total (billions)||Quarterly moving annual average (MAA) (billions)|